brianglass/anastasis/files/weekday_vespers3.md

 **Cross-Theotokion.
 Same melody.**

 The all-pure Lady, as she watched Christ being put to death and putting the trickster to death, lamented and cried out bitterly to the One who had come from her womb.
-Marvelling at his long-suffering she was astounded, Â‘My child so dearly loved, do not forget your servant, do not prolong my distress, O Lover of humankindÂ’.
+Marvelling at his long-suffering she was astounded, ‘My child so dearly loved, do not forget your servant, do not prolong my distress, O Lover of humankind’.

 ****